Culture

 … Passengers be advised that we are proceeding slowly due to some track failures, and if we make it through the next signal then we should be right to proceed

-… Blue Mountains rail services have been suspended until further notice due to a landslip near Leura
+… Rail services have been suspended until further notice due to a landslip near Leura

 … Delays as a result of a number of unexpected incidents including a tree falling onto the tracks between St Leonards and Wollstonecraft, and a fire to sleepers at North Strathfield